mattbatman/biblical/src/content/post/genesis.md

 * [Genesis 27:26](#GEN27V26) How and why is a blessing like this so powerful and coveted?
 Why is it not reversible?
 * [Genesis 27:40](#GEN27V40) Per this blessing and intent, it seems Esau should destroy Jacob in the future.
 * [Genesis 28:22](#GEN28V22) Is this where the idea of tithing 10% comes from?
+* [Genesis 31:19](#GEN31V19) It seems strange to for the Bible not to comment on whether stealing these household gods was ethical.

 ## World English Bible Text